 Ocado’s overall e-commerce UX performance is poor.
-Ocado’s UX performance in particular suffers from usability issues caused by poor Customer Accounts, Mobile Web, and Cart & Checkout.
+Ocado’s UX performance in particular suffers from usability issues caused by poor Customer Accounts, Mobile Web, and On-Site Search.

 Overall UX Performance